Inspired to Stop Gun Violence

 We felt compelled to take action to fight gun violence in America with beauty and inspiration.
 So we created Liberty United in 2013.

-We transform illegal guns and ammunition provided by police into handcrafted jewelry.
+We transform illegal guns and ammunition provided by police into handcrafted jewelry and accessories.
+Twenty to twenty-five percent of profit from each sale is donated to these programs.

-Every purchase that you make of a Liberty United product helps to protect an at-risk child from gun violence.
+Every purchase that you make of a Liberty United product helps to educate and protect an at-risk child from gun violence.

 Jay Z’s Life + Times: A Profile of Liberty United